 In other words, she’s obsessed with racial hatred — and therefore the perfect person to author a reparations bill.

-Steve Baldwin is the former California Assemblyman where he served as the Minority Whip and as Chairman of the Education Committee.
+Steve Baldwin is a former California Assemblyman where he served as the Minority Whip and as Chairman of the Education Committee.
 He also served as Executive Director of the Council for National Policy.
-He is the author of the book, From Crayons to Condoms, the Ugly Truth About America’s Public Schools.
+He is the author of the book, From Crayons to Condoms, The Ugly Truth About America’s Public Schools.